-Clinical trainees and faculty are required to complete an annual survey (the Resident/Fellow Annual Evaluation of a Clinical Training Program and the Faculty Annual Evaluation of a Clinical Training Program) in MedHub that anonymously evaluates the strengths and targeted areas for improvement of the training program.
+Clinical trainees and faculty are required to complete an annual survey (the Resident/Fellow Annual Evaluation of a Clinical Training Program 2.0 and the Faculty Annual Evaluation of a Clinical Training Program 2.0); our ACGME Osteopathic Recognized Programs they will use the Resident/Fellow Annual Evaluation of a Clinical Training Program 2.0 (Osteopathic Recognition) and the Annual Faculty Evaluation of a Clinical Training Program 2.0 (Osteopathic Recognition versions) in MedHub that anonymously evaluates the strengths and targeted areas for improvement of the training program.
 These assessments were designed with the assistance of the House Staff Association.
 Trainees and Faculty members have an opportunity to answer questions about a number of factors that contribute to the overall effectiveness of their respective programs.

 The confidentiality of program assessment data is strictly ensured.
 The results from each program are summarized by evaluator group and only provided to the Program Director and the Graduate Medical Education Council (GMEC) if 5 or more assessments were completed.
-Any program with less than 5 assessments submitted per year in each data set will not receive specific data for that academic year; instead, they will receive an aggregate report including as many years as necessary to reach the target of 5); under no circumstances will the results of an individual assessments be linked to an individual clinical trainee or faculty member.
+Any program with less than 5 assessments submitted per year in each data set will not receive specific data for that academic year; instead, they will receive an aggregate report including as many years as necessary to reach the target of 5; under no circumstances will the results of individual assessments be linked to an individual clinical trainee or faculty member.

 Information gathered from program assessments are helpful in measuring the effectiveness of the training program and are considered in future planning.
-The results are also used during the ACGME required Annual Program Evaluation (APE) process, which is monitored by the GMEC Program Improvement Plan Subcommittee.
+The results are also used during the ACGME required Annual Program Evaluation (APE) process, which is monitored by the GMEC

+Program Improvement Plan Subcommittee.
 Each clinical training program must undergo an APE yearly.
 At this meeting clinical trainees and faculty discuss the quality of the training program, a variety of assessments, graduate performance on board examinations, as well as faculty development opportunities.
 Upon completion of the APE the program prepares a written plan of action to document initiatives to improve performance.
 The action plan ought to be reviewed and approved by the teaching faculty and documented in meeting minutes, which also includes attendance by program leaders, faculty and clinical trainee representatives.
 During the APE meeting the following year, discussion will focus on how successful the program was in executing the action plan of the prior year.